Alluxio/alluxio/docs/en/operation/Journal.md

 ##### Adding a new master

-To prevent inconsistencies in the cluster configuration across masters, only a single master should be added to an existing embedded journal cluster.
+To prevent inconsistencies in the cluster configuration across masters, only a single master should be added to an existing embedded journal cluster at a time.

 Below are the steps to add a new master to a live cluster:
 * Prepare the new master.